Kyriosity/use-dev/README+/techniques/README+/builders/README.md

 # T<samp>echniques</samp>&nbsp;&nbsp;&mdash;&nbsp;&nbsp;Wizards/Builders (hard trail)

-<ins>Real</ins> <samp>Builders / wizards</samp> beyond chained calls are far more than coding convenience and error-proof input.
-As scrpting or meta-language they must become an alternative design paradigm.
+<ins>Real</ins> <samp>builders&thinsp;/&thinsp;wizards</samp> beyond chained calls are far more than coding convenience and error-proof input.
+As scrpting or meta-language they must become an alternative design paradigm (not simple patterns).

 And only the over complexity of the uncompromising language feature or a library, and heavy overhead of tailored endeavors made them exotic in our projects.